Killing of Mohammad Habali: Event

 On 4 December 2018, at about midnight, 100 Israeli soldiers entered Tulkarem to raid various Palestinian homes.
-About 30 of the soldiers spread out in small teams across a-Nuzha Street and an alley near al-Fadiliyah Boys' High School followed by the residents coming out of their homes and standing about 150 meters away from the soldiers near a local restaurant, to see what was going on.

-A video obtained from the security-camera of a local restaurant in Tulkarem, shows that at 2:25am, three soldiers moved towards the restaurant, stopping 80 metres away, and opened fire at the people to disperse them.
-Mohammad Habali, one of the bystanders, walks away from the confrontation "holding a stick when he is shot from behind and falls down on face."
+About 30 of the soldiers spread out in small teams across a-Nuzha Street and an alley near al-Fadiliyah Boys' High School.
+This was followed by the residents coming out of their homes and standing about 150 meters away from the soldiers near a local restaurant, to see what was going on.
+A video obtained from the security-camera of a local restaurant in Tulkarem shows that at 2:25am, three soldiers moved towards the restaurant, stopping 80 metres away, and opened fire at the people to disperse them.
+Mohammad Habali, one of the bystanders, walks away from the confrontation "holding a stick when he is shot from behind and falls down on his face."

 The video shows Habali at the entrance to a restaurant standing with a group of friends before the shooting.
-Contrary to what Israel military said, the video showed that there was no violence or clashes between Palestinians and the Israeli army when Habali was shot killed and that the shooting was unlawful and unjustified.
-Another video of the scene captured by a smartphone, according to the i24NEWS, seemed to contradict with a declaration by an IDF military spokesperson saying IDF were confronted with "a violent riot in which dozens of Palestinians hurled rocks."
+Contrary to what the Israeli military said, the video showed that there was no violence or clashes between Palestinians and the Israeli army when Habali was shot, and that the shooting was unlawful and unjustified.
+Another video of the scene captured by a smartphone, according to i24NEWS, seemed to contradict with a declaration by an IDF military spokesperson saying IDF were confronted with "a violent riot in which dozens of Palestinians hurled rocks."

 According to the Palestinian news agency WAFA, Habali had been shot twice, once in the lower limbs and once in the head, although there were conflicting claims over whether the used bullets were rubber-coated or live ammunition.
-Rubber-coated bullets, aka rubber bullets, can kill if they hit vital organs.
+Rubber-coated bullets, otherwise known as rubber bullets, can kill if they hit vital organs.
 He was taken to Thabet Thabet Hospital in Tulkarem, where he died from his gunshot wounds.

 "Habali's brother, Alaa, said Mohammed had suffered from a mental disability and was also physically disabled after breaking his pelvis in a car accident a few years ago.
 He said the stick his brother carried was used to help him walk.
 He said Mohammed had worked in a coffee shop and was in the street after closing the restaurant when he saw soldiers in the area."